 4. Pleased to Meet Me: Genes, Germs, and the Curious Forces That Make Us Who We Are by Bill Sullivan

 “Published back in 2019, my top science nonfiction pick for 2021 is Pleased to Meet Me.
 So much working from home.
 So much time for introspection.
 I love how Dr. Sullivan explains so much about genetics (spoiler alert: they do a lot more than many people realize) and does it with a sense of humor.
 It’s kind of like being in a class with a really cool professor, except at home in your comfy pants.
-Humor also helps with memory, so it’s a double win!” —Mia Beaufort, Science Connected Administrative Assistant
+Humor also helps with memory, so it’s a double win!” —Mia Beaufort, Science Connected Editorial Assistant

 More science nonfiction book reviews